 Develops methods for electrical interconnection for the use in high energy physics experiments and generic particle physics R&D. Includes the bonding of ASICs, detector components, transmission cables, and various package and substrate materials.

-Nanofabrication facility with a broad line of lithography, thin-film deposition, reactive ion etching, and characterization tools in support of device fabrication.
+A top-rate research fabrication facility for micro and nano-scale processing, including flip chip bonding.
 Equipment rental at affordable rates with staff that can provide training, process consultation, and tool fixturing.

 Electrical & Computer Engineering Research Groups/Labs